01-edu/public/subjects/tetrisoptimizer.en.md

 -   Be written in Go
 -   Compile successfully
 -   Assemble all of the tetrominoes in order to create the smallest square possible
--   Identify each tetromino in the solution, by assigning different letters to different tetrominoes
+-   Identify each tetromino in the solution by printing them with uppercase latin letters (`A` for the first one, `B` for the second, etc)
--   Expect at least 2 tetrominoes in the text file
+-   Expect at least one tetromino in the text file
 -   In case of bad format on the tetrominoes or bad file format it should print `ERROR`

 #### Example of a text File